MitchellMarinoDev/aoc_2022/README.md

 ## Features

+# TODO:
+- [ ] add a spot for adding the test cases that are embedded in the aoc puzzle spec.

 - CLI Arg parsing with [clap](https://docs.rs/clap) to easily configure what runs
   - By default, `cargo run` will run your most recent day, which is usually what you want.
   - You can run a specific day with `cargo r -- -d4` (replacing 4 with the day you want to run). or run all of them with `cargo run -- -a`.
 - Solutions are automatically timed so that you have a general idea of execution time.
 Of course, make sure to run with the `--release` flag before making any optimizations.
 - Pretty output: This template makes use of the [colored](https://docs.rs/colored) crate to color and bold output.
 The results of your code are colored according to `solutions.rs`: blue if you haven't entered a solution yet, green if they match, or red if they don't match.
 - Tests: If you put your solutions in `solutions.rs`, running `cargo test` will test the current day.
 This can be helpful if you want to refactor your solution after you solved it.
 To test every day, run `cargo test -- --include-ignored`.